-- If T is a fundamental type, the type-basis is the empty set. - If T is a cv-qualified type, the type-basis is the type-basis of the unqualified type. - If T is a member of an unknown specialization, the type-basis is the type-basis of that specialization. - If T is a class template specialization, the type-basis is the union of the set consisting of the primary template and the template template arguments (if any) and the non-dependent non-type template arguments (if any), and the type-bases of the type template arguments (if any). - If T is a class type or an enumeration type, the type-basis is the singleton $\{T\}$. - If T is a reference to U, or a pointer to U, or an array of U, the type-basis is the type-basis of U. - If T is a function type, the type-basis is the union of the type-basis of the return type and the type-bases of the parameter types. - If T is a pointer to data member of a class X, the type-basis is the union of the type-basis of X and the type-basis of member type.

-- If T is a pointer to member function type of a class X, the type-basis is the union of the type-basis of X and the type-basis of the function type. - Otherwise, the type-basis is the empty set. - 4 [Note: The basis of a declaration includes neither non-fully-evaluated expressions nor entities used in those expressions.
-[Example:
+- If T is a cv-qualified type, the type-basis is the type-basis of the unqualified type. - If T is a member of an unknown specialization, the type-basis is the type-basis of that specialization. - If T is a class template specialization, the type-basis is the set consisting of - the primary template, and - the entities designated by non-type template arguments and template template arguments (if any), and - the elements of the type-bases of the type template arguments (if any). - If T is a class type or an enumeration type, the type-basis is the singleton $\{T\}$ . - If T is a reference to U, or a pointer to U, or an array of U, the type-basis is the type-basis of U. - If T is a function type, the type-basis is the union of the type-basis of the return type and the type-bases of the parameter types. - If T is a pointer to data member of a class X, the type-basis is the union of the type-basis of X and the type-basis of member type. - If T is a pointer to member function type of a class X, the type-basis is the union of the type-basis of X and the type-basis of the function type. - Otherwise, the type-basis is the empty set.